-Doomsday Clock: Why humanity might be edging closer to its end
+Doomsday Clock: Humanity might be edging closer to its end

-A Chicago-based group of scientists tasked with assessing how close the apocalypse is will on Thursday announce if the events of 2016 have moved the hands on the "Doomsday Clock."
+The group cited US President Donald Trump's "disturbing comments" about the use of nuclear weapons and views on climate change among other factors, including cyberthreats and the rise in nationalism, that have contributed to the darkened forecast.

-The emblematic clock currently stands at three minutes to midnight, with midnight representing humanity's end.
+"The board's decision to move the clock less than a full minute reflects a simple reality: As this statement is issued, Donald Trump has been the US president only a matter of days," the organization said in a statement.

-It's widely expected that the clock will tick one minute closer to midnight -- putting 2016 on a par with 1953 -- after the first hydrogen bomb tests in the US and then Soviet Union.
+The emblematic clock had remained at three minutes to midnight for the past two years.

 In a statement released earlier this week, the Bulletin of Atomic Scientists said it was taking a number of recent developments into account.